 Dolomite China: is very porous and brittle.
 This material is the most economical of all ceramics.
 It’s very environment friendly, as it will degrade in few years after usage.
 It’s most commonly used in holiday decoration.

-Contact: Alice Tan / Sales Dept.
+Contact: Alice Tan / Sales Manager

 Phone: +86 18620394320